xd00099/hdsi_faculty_tool/README.md

 This repository contains project code for experimenting with LDA for Faculty Information Retrieval System.

 ## Running the Project
+* All of the below lines should be run within a terminal:

+* Before running any of the below commands, launch the docker image by running `launch.sh -i duxiang/dsc180a:latest`

 * To get the preprocessed data file, run `python run.py process_data`
 * To get the fitted sklearn.lda model, run `python run.py model`
 * To prepare/update the dashboard, run `python run.py prepare_sankey`